Ryan-Mathur/Adoptify/README.md

 - A `readme.md` file meeting the requirements listed above, including a link to your app on the Google Play store
 - Photos of your paper prototypes (or a link to a [POP] prototype)
 - Your `proposal.md` file (or link to Google Slides document) meeting the requirements listed above
-- Your `research.md` file meeting the requirements listed above
+- Your `research.md` file meeting the requirements listed above, and any other research materials you created.

 Everyone will present their app to the class starting at 9:00 am.
 You have a _maximum_ of 10 minutes, with 7 minutes to demo the app and 3 minutes to discuss your process.